MOW the Grasse (Monitoring our Water) is a community-based water sampling project on the Grasse River.

-How to participate: Help us "test the waters"!
-The first sampling season will run from May 1st - September 30, 2018.
+How to participate: The sampling season is July - September.
 At each sampling event, we need volunteers to collect data on physical observations (temperature, turbidity and dissolved oxygen), chemical observations (nitrogen, phosphorus, and pH levels) and biological observations (macroinvertebrate and bacteria) observations.

 Contact us at info@natureupnorth to sign up to volunteer or to learn more about this project.

 - Hart's Falls - The St. Lawrence Land Trust

 - Massena - The Nicandri Nature Center

 What about other rivers?

 The Grasse River is one of 5 beautiful rivers in St. Lawrence County.
 If this project proves successful, we aim to expand to other rivers in the region.
 If you are interested in sampling on the St. Regis, Oswegatchie, Raquette, or St. Lawrence river, please let us know.